In Association with Amazon.com

 Joko kulta ja kullan kunniaa,

-tai isänmaa!
+Tai isänmaa!

 In 1893, Nuormaa received his M.A. from the University of Helsinki.
 He then worked as a director of Etelä-Häme folk high school (1894-1898), resigning when the newspaper Hämetär criticized his teaching.
 Upon founding the Worker's Institute of Tampere, he became its first director.
 In 1894, Nuorvala married Hilja Dagmar Ernestine Wendell, the daughter of a district police superintendent, who was politically active in the passive resistance movement against Russia.
 She also participated in many ways in municipal politics in Turku.